Abhishek-kanaujia/DATA-ANALYST-PORTFOLIO/walmart_sales_insights/README.md

 Data cleaning ensures that the dataset is in a usable form for analysis.
 The following tasks were performed:

 - **Remove Duplicates**: Duplicate records were identified and removed.
-- **Handle Missing Values**: Missing values were either dropped or imputed, depending on their significance.
+- **Handle Missing Values**: Missing values were found to be minimal, so they were dropped to ensure the integrity of the analysis without losing significant data.
 - **Fix Data Types**: Data types were adjusted where necessary (e.g., converting date columns to datetime format, numeric columns to float).
 - **Currency Formatting**: Currency values were standardized for consistency.
 - **Validation**: A final review was conducted to ensure that the data was cleaned and ready for analysis.